 Create a custom task sequence and add in the following steps:

-Note that there is no step for partitioning the disk.
+Note: there is no step for partitioning the disk.
 In the Apply Operating System step, select the Next Formatted Partition:

 After the task sequence is complete, deploy the task sequence and distribute the resources.